Abdullah Yusuf Ali: Triumph and Tragedy

 Wilson College, Chowpatty, Mumbai, 1893

-Abdullah later moved to Wilson School, and Wilson College in Chowpatty, Mumbai, established by Rev. John Wilson, a Scottish missionary.
+Abdullah later moved to Wilson School and Wilson College in Chowpatty, Mumbai, established by Rev. John Wilson, a Scottish missionary.
 He graduated in English literature in 1891 with a first class.
-He also earned proficiency in Latin, and Greek History, winning prizes in both.
-These achievements earned him a Bombay University scholarship which took him to St John’s College, Cambridge University, where he studied law.
+He also earned proficiency in Latin and Greek History, winning prizes in both.
+These achievements earned him a Bombay University scholarship, which took him to St John’s College, Cambridge University, where he studied law.

 Like many Indians studying in England during the period, Abdullah wrote the Indian Civil Service examination in 1894.
 (I learnt later that writing the ICS examination was a condition attached to the Tata scholarship, which was what probably took him to England.)
-His name came seventh in the list of successful candidates.
+His name came seventh on the list of successful candidates.
 After he joined the service in 1896, he was in absentia called to the Bar in Lincoln’s Inn.
 Later, while on a furlough in 1901, he added an MA and LLM to his qualifications.

-Civil Servant
+Civil servant

 Lord James Meston